awsdocs/amazon-lumberyard-user-guide/doc_source/lua-editor-debugger.md

 1. In Lua Editor, single\-click or double\-click one or more line numbers in the `lightflicker.lua` script to set one or more breakpoints\.
 As you add breakpoints, the line number and script path for each are added to the **Breakpoints** window\.

-1. In Lumberyard Editor, press **Ctrl\+G** to run the game, or click **AI/Physics** at the bottom of the viewport to enable game simulation and run scripts\.
+1. In Lumberyard Editor, press **Ctrl\+G** to run the game, or click the **Simulate** icon at the bottom of the viewport to enable game simulation and run scripts\.
 Lua Editor opens with a yellow marker stopped on the first breakpoint that it encounters\.
 ![\[Debugger stopped on breakpoint\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/lua-editor-debugger-stopped-on-breakpoint.png)

    When execution is halted at a breakpoint, more information becomes available in the **Lua Locals**, **Stack**, and **Watched Variables** panes\.